openlabs/trytond-magento/docs/source/introduction.rst

 Login to Tryton
 ----------------

-Now login with created database.
-And configure tryton using configuration wizard displayed.
+Now login with created database and configure tryton using configuration wizard displayed.

 Now go to ``Administration >> Modules`` and click on Modules that will open